Discoveries from International Research

 Language acquisition is analyzed in both adult learners and deaf children in Part Four.
 Part Five reports on the relationship between language and society around the world, focusing particularly on the signed languages of Venezuela and northern Nigeria.
 Part Six considers the techniques employed in British Sign Language poetry and ASL poetry.

 Edited by Valerie Dively, Melanie Metzger, Sarah Taub, and Anne Marie Baer, Signed Languages sets the pace on the current signed language research, becoming an essential resource for any linguist’s or deaf scholar’s library.

-Valerie Dively is Professor, Department of Interpretation, Gallaudet University, Washington, DC.
+Valerie Dively is a professor in the Department of Interpretation at Gallaudet University.

-Sarah Taub is former Assistant Professor, Department of Interpretation, Gallaudet University, Washington, DC.
+Sarah Taub is a former assistant professor in the Department of Interpretation at Gallaudet University.

-Anne Marie Baer, former ASL Assessor/Evaluator, Center for ASL Literacy, Gallaudet University, currently conducts research in Colorado.
+Anne Marie Baer is a former ASL Assessor/Evaluator for the Center for ASL Literacy at Gallaudet University.
+She currently conducts research in Colorado.